project-jedi/jcl/jcl/docs/Readme.txt

    account should not be used for support requests.
 If you need support please use either the newsgroups or the mailing list.
- - If you want to keep up to date about JCL then you can join the JCL mailing list by going to http://tech.groups.yahoo.com/group/JEDI-JCL/ You can also use this list to voice your opinion, comments or suggestions.
+ - If you want to keep up to date about JCL then you can join the JCL mailing list by going to http://tech.groups.yahoo.com/group/JEDI-JCL/You can also use this list to voice your opinion, comments or suggestions.

 --------------------------------------------------------------------------------